AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/panels.md

 ### Segment filters

-Drag and drop any segment from the left rail into the panel drop zone to begin filtering your panel.
+Drag and drop any Filters from the left rail into the panel drop zone to begin filtering your panel.

 ![](assets/segment-filter.png)

-### Ad-hoc segment filters
+### Ad-hoc filters

-Non-segment components can also be dragged directly into the dropzone to create ad-hoc segments, saving you the time and effort of going to the Segment Builder.
-Segments created in this way are automatically defined as hit-level segments.
-This definition can be modified by clicking the information icon (i) next to the segment, then the pencil-shaped edit icon and editing it in the Segment Builder.
+Non-segment components can also be dragged directly into the dropzone to create ad-hoc filters, saving you the time and effort of going to the Filter Builder.
+Filters created in this way are automatically defined as hit-level filters.
+This definition can be modified by clicking the information icon (i) next to the filter, then the pencil-shaped edit icon and editing it in the Filter Builder.

-Ad-hoc segments are local to the project and will not show up in your left rail unless you make them public.
+Ad-hoc filters are local to the project and will not show up in your left rail unless you make them public.

 ![](assets/adhoc-segment-filter.png)